bartificer/programming-by-stealth/docs/pbs17.md

 };
 ```

-Like a variable, the values stored in objects can be literal values or references to other objects, so you can store objects in objects, arrays in objects, objects in arrays, and so on – allowing you to build up very complex data structures indeed.
+Like a variable, the values stored in objects can be literal values or references to other objects.
+So you can store objects in objects, arrays in objects, objects in arrays, and so on – allowing you to build up very complex data structures indeed.

 The following incomplete (because I’m too lazy to type it all) data structure gives you an idea of what is possible: